DavidHickman/tnris.org/content/markdown/2015-gis-forum/poster-gallery.md

 ### Winners

-The top 3 vote earners will be highlighted on the TNRIS website under the '<a href="{{ m.link('spotlights/2014-10-30-morris-sheppard-dam-lidar.md')}}">Data Spotlight</a>'' section following the forum.
+The top 3 vote earners will be highlighted on the TNRIS website under the '<a href="{{m.link('spotlights/2014-10-30-morris-sheppard-dam-lidar')}}" >Data Spotlight</a>' section following the forum.

 The top vote earner will also receive a small gift.